 Last week I read an adorable book called Somebody Loves You, Mr. Hatch.
-I couldn’t believe that it was published over 20 years ago!
+I couldn’t believe that it was published over 25 years ago!
 It’s about a lonely man who receives a Valentine candy heart with a card that says, “Somebody loves you.”
-His whole demeanor changes and, as a result, he develops many friendships.
+His whole outlook on life changes and, as a result, he develops many friendships.

 Anyway, as I was reading the book, I thought about how our words and actions can impact others in both positive and negative ways.
 A smile or a kind word can go a long way to brighten someone’s day.

 First, students find three different cause and effect situations in the story.
 Then they write each cause on one rocket’s flame and its effect on the body of the rocket.
 The rocket theme helps them understand cause and effect relationships because the exhaust (or flame) released from the end of the rocket makes the rocket move forward.

 In addition to creating the graphic organizer, I wrote a complete lesson for using Somebody Loves You, Mr. Hatch with your students.
 Click the title of the book to find it on Amazon where you can review the reviews and learn more about it.

 Download the entire lesson with printables from the February Seasonal Resources page.
 I hope you and your students enjoy the lesson!

 Disclaimer: This post includes an Amazon affiliate link.
 Purchases made through this link help support the Teaching Resources website.